Xianxia: It Looks Like An Epic Game Life

 I hope Xianxia has a guide on going through puberty

 In terms of pure quality, I recommend finding apps that let you read stories like Yaoshenji.
 The story uses a New Game + scenario so audiences can suspend their disbelief on the OP protagonist.
 One particular franchise that changes overtime by allowing new perspectives is Douluo Dalu (Soul Land).
 However, if you want series that offer certain points of view I recommend the following series.
 Cultivation Chat Group, Back From Immortal World, and Phoenix Goes Against the World.
-The last one in particular is about what it means to be a female in those worlds.
+The last one in particular is about what it means to be female in those worlds.
 Especially when they’re not trying to find love.

 Yin and Yang at it's finest